 Ring, ring.
 Ring, ring.
 The melodic drone of the distant Salvation Army bell resonates with my sleeping memories of brisk nights, glittering friends, and arms full of happy anticipation.
 Ring, ring.
 Like the leaves piled on the sidewalk, I was just settling into autumn, but as I round the corner, red reminders—the ringer’s apron, shield sign, and fading plastic bucket–propel me into this ever-widening holiday season.
 Ring, ring.
 When my change hits the bucket bottom with an unfestive thunk, I force a smile, and follow it with a wish for all in need: may coins clink in abundance and may there be a papering of bills to soften the blows.

-Tagsanimals appreciation balance cable cars character death dogs dreams empathy England family fiction flash-fiction friends Greece healing hedgerows hope humanity inspiration journeys libraries Mozart music mythology play poetry quotes reading San Francisco Saroyan seasons serenity snow stories tea tradition travel Vienna winter wisdom wish writing yoga
+Tagsanimals appreciation balance cable cars character death dogs dreams empathy England family fiction flash-fiction friends Greece healing hedgerows hope humanity inspiration journeys libraries moon Mozart music mythology nature play poetry quotes reading San Francisco Saroyan seasons serenity sky snow stories sun tea tradition travel Vienna winter wisdom wish writing yoga